LiliaFramework/Lilia/documentation/docs/libraries/lia.flags.md

 **Purpose**

-Re-applies all flag callbacks for a player who just spawned by iterating over their character’s flags and calling each callback with `(client, true)`.
+Re-applies all flag callbacks for a player who just spawned.
+Combines character and player flags, ensures each flag's callback runs only once per spawn, and calls each associated callback with `(client, true)`.
 The base gamemode already invokes this from its `PlayerSpawn` hook, but modules can call it manually after custom spawn logic.

 **Parameters**